War of the Theatres: Sequence of events

+Bednarz 2001 argues that Shakespeare participated in the end of the poetomachia, in Troilus and Cressida (1601/1602), treating the character Ajax ("a jakes") as in part a scatalogically inflected sendup of Jonson.
+Steve Roth argues for Hamlet's extensive participation in 1601, in the whole central "players" section of the play — from their arrival through the mousetrap play and its immediate aftermath.
 Apparently Jonson and Marston later came to terms and even collaborated with George Chapman on the play Eastward Hoe in 1605.
 That play offended King James with its anti-Scottish satire, a part apparently written by Marston.
 While Marston evaded capture, Jonson and Chapman ended up in jail as a result.

 Context

 Shakespeare probably alludes to The War of the Theatres in a scene between Hamlet and Rosencrantz and Guildenstern: